 A single offensive post can go viral and damage both the creator's and brand's reputation overnight.

 Detects fake followers, bot commenters, spam engagement, engagement pods, and artificially inflated metrics.
+Comment-level bot analysis carries 80% of the agent, blended with follower authenticity at 20% once there is enough follower history to judge.
 Ensures the audience is real people, not purchased bots.

 Fake engagement means your ad spend reaches bots, not real customers.
 Authenticity directly impacts ROI.